The display of "After Hours" : a photography exhibition,

-“After Hours” is a photography exhibition, saluting the lives we lead after our 9-5 jobs conclude.
-The exhibition is composed of portraits of ten local Washington, D.C., women representing six different ethnicities.
-It showcases the type of photographic work Emerson has conceptualized since first embarking on a photography career, but never conjured up the nerve to do so.
-In the exhibition, Emerson explores the duality of what is asked of us during working hours and full autonomy over our lives between the hours of 5:01 PM and 8:59 AM.
-“After Hours” represents: hours are all we have, and whether or not it is between 9AM to 5PM, or from 5:01PM to 8:59AM, we are the only ones who choose the lives we wish to lead.
+“After Hours” was a photography exhibition, saluting the lives we lead after our 9-5 jobs conclude.
+The exhibition was composed of portraits of ten local Washington, D.C., women representing six different ethnicities.
+It showcased the type of photographic work Emerson has conceptualized since first embarking on a photography career, but never conjured up the nerve to do so.
+In the exhibition, Emerson explored the duality of what is asked of us during working hours and full autonomy over our lives between the hours of 5:01 PM and 8:59 AM.
+“After Hours” represented: hours are all we have, and whether or not it is between 9AM to 5PM, or from 5:01PM to 8:59AM, we are the only ones who choose the lives we wish to lead.

-The exhibition will be on display at 1371 H Street NE:
+The exhibition was on display at 1371 H Street NE:

-All hours including the opening are free for the public.
+All hours including the opening were freeto the public.

 The location of the exhibition was at the Femme Fatale (FFDC) H Street NE Pop-Up Store.
 FFDC is a local womyn’s collective and platform for small business owners and creatives, focusing on fashion, art, beauty, and wellness in the D.C. community.